memespring/wiki-platformland-content/explaining.md

 ## Inconstitency

-Government does not have a difinitive list of companies / local authorities.
+Government does not have a definitive list of companies / local authorities.

 ## Building blocks

-By building reusable blocks - like booking an appointment or paying for somethign - we can make it quicker and cheaper to assemble services.
+By building reusable blocks - like booking an appointment or paying for something - we can make it quicker and cheaper to assemble services.

 Cons: It's hard to explain the parts that don't have a user-facing component such as a register of companies.

 ## Enabling end-to-end service redesign

-## First mover oppertunity
+## First mover opportunity

-The 1st governments to become nativly digital will have a advantage over other countries.
+The 1st governments to become natively digital will have an advantage over other countries.

 ## The app store